 declared at the

-Again, this is all probably things that a developer wouldn’t do.
+Again, these are all probably things that a developer wouldn’t do.
 It would be also tempting on my side to just say “a variable must be unique, throw an error otherwise” and call it a day.
 But I’m curious to discover how it is supposed to work.